 peaceably took over the parking lot and walked up to the front doors of the police station.

-Photo, right by Paul Kruze: Marchers on University Avenue
+Photo left, by Paul Kruze: Marchers on University Avenue

 Casey Short says he organized the protest because he has mutual friends with Johnson.
 “We were sick and tired of seeing all the injustices that have been going around and it seems like it’s happening every day, just to a different name,” he told ECM.
 “We want people to stand up and fight for injustice no matter what color you are.”